kachurovskiy/nanoels/README.md

 - Automatic lead screw stops
 - Independent carriage moves without losing the thread

+# Limitations

+- System has known rarely occuring bugs root causes for which are yet to be found such as:
+  - Stepper direction reversing unexpectedly for 0.5s during turning
+  - Stepper failing to soft-start during left/right moves, skipping all steps
+- Nema 23 stepper usable maximum is ~600 RPM, here a 1:1 stepper to leadscrew ratio is used
+- In practice this means that cutting e.g. 2mm thread with a 2mm leadscrew with 200 step motor, leadscrew starts lagging behind at 600rpm of the spindle

 # Hardware overview

 - 5 plastic 3D-printed parts (gears, mounts)